mathoudebine/homeassistant-timebox-mini/README.md

 To display custom content, a Bluetooth connection has to be established between the computer and your Divoom speaker when calling the service for the first time.

 If you try to control another Divoom device, the connection to the first device will be stopped and the device will display a blinking "Bluetooth" symbol trying to reconnect.
+This is a Divoom limitation.

 ## Requirements
 ### Bluetooth Hardware